moosetechnology/moosetechnology.github.io/src/content/docs/developers/create-new-metamodel.md

 ## Basic meta-model

 In this section, we will see how to create a simple meta-model.
+You may also want to look at the blog post [Coasters collection](/blog/2021-02-04-coasters/).

 To design a meta-model, we need to specify its entities, their relations, and their properties.